zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 ![](/uploads/versions/9780805098266---x----311-400x---.jpg)**LITTLE ELLIOT**, BIG FAMILY by Mike Curato [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780805098266)

-A sweet and heartwarming follow up to Little Elliot, Big City.
+A sweet and heartwarming follow up to *Little Elliot, Big City*.
 When Mouse leaves for a family reunion Elliot feels left behind.
 But before long Mouse comes back for him and brings him a surprise.
 With his signature whimsy, Curato looks at how sometimes family finds you when you need them most.

 ---